mausam1144/Moontrade/README.md

 Today we gonna add sone more codes to it for adding liquidity to the pool .
 It's for the trade cause I think this will help the web app to be so fast.
 5 .
 Givers here will take all the benefits one day.

+6 .
+Add a function which allows traders to open a trade without any gas fee .